eaxeax/lxNetSpeedMonitor/README.md

 Usually:
 `/usr/lib/lxpanel/plugins` on Arch
 `/usr/lib/<PROCESSOR_ARCHITECTURE>/lxpanel/plugins` on Debian/Ubuntu and its derivatives
-**PROCESSOR_ARCHITECTURE can be x86_86 or i686 **
+**PROCESSOR_ARCHITECTURE can be x86_64 or i686**

-The folder should at least contain several *.so file which are the plugins like `weather.so, volume.so`, if not find it manually
+The folder should at least contain several .so files which are the plugins like `weather.so, volume.so`, if not find it manually

 `find / 2>/dev/null -wholename "*/lxpanel/plugins"`
 This may take some time depending on the size of your file system